josephikim/technical-interview-notes/DataStructures/trees/definition.md

    2. n = 2^(n+1) - 1
 4. Complete Binary Tree
    1. Like a perfect binary tree missing a few nodes in the last level.
 Nodes are filled in from left to right.
-   2. Complete trees are the basis for heaps and priority queues.
+   2. Complete binary trees are the basis for heaps and priority queues.
 5. Balanced Binary Tree
    1. height is small relative to the number of nodes it has.
    2. Typically means the height is Math.floor(logbase2(n)), where n is the number of nodes.